Finlay McNaughton Young

-Finlay McNaughton Young (2 April 1852 - 15 February 1916) was a Canadian senator.
+Finlay McNaughton Young (2 April 1852 - 15 February 1916) was a Canadian politician.

+Background

 Born in St. Chrysostome, Canada East, the son of Duncan Young, he was educated at St. Chrysostome and Montreal.
 In 1879, he moved to Manitoba.
 A farmer, he was first elected to the Legislative Assembly of Manitoba for the electoral division of Turtle Mountain in 1883 and re-elected at all the subsequent elections up to 1899.
 In 1899, he was defeated.
 He was Speaker of the Legislative Assembly of Manitoba from 1895 to 1899.

 A Liberal, he was appointed to the Senate of Canada on 30 January 1900 on the recommendation of Sir Wilfrid Laurier.
 He represented the Senate division of Killarney, Manitoba, until his death.